williamouyang/okta.github.io/_source/docs/api/resources/users.md

 Every user within your Okta organization must have a unique identifier for a login.
 This constraint applies to all users you import from other systems or applications such as Active Directory.
 Your organization is the top-level namespace to mix and match logins from all your connected applications or directories.
 Careful consideration of naming conventions for your login identifier will make it easier to onboard new applications in the future.

 Okta has a default ambiguous name resolution policy for logins.
-Users can login with their non-qualified short-name (e.g. `isaac` with login *isaac.brock@example.com*) as long as the short-name is still unique within the organization.
+Users can login with their non-qualified shortname (e.g. `isaac.brock` with login *isaac.brock@example.com*) as long as the shortname is still unique within the organization.

 > Avoid using a `login` with a `/` character.
 Although `/` is a valid character according to [RFC 6531 section 3.3](http://tools.ietf.org/html/rfc6531#section-3.3), a user with this character in their `login` cannot be fetched by `login` ([see Get User by ID](#get-user-with-id)) due to security risks with escaping this character in URI paths.